Notion Foundations: Page Layouts

 Columns

-• The other method is to simply drag and create another column.
+• The other method is to drag and create another column.
 Click on the ⋮⋮ symbol to the left of a block and drag it into the new column position.
 You’ll notice a blue line that will help guide you when creating the new columns.
 Tip – you can select several blocks and move them into a column in one go.

 One thing to be conscious of is using Notion on a smartphone.
 If you have several columns, the Notion app will automatically stack columns on top of each other (similar to a website).